GPIG-group-B-2024/dummy-repo/README.md

-# dummy-repo
+# Playground repository
-🚧PLEASE DO NOT USE 🚧
+## 🚧PLEASE DO NOT USE 🚧
+This repository is for testing the prototype of the system, specifically its ability to respond to issues as they are created.